 The operational risk management framework ensures that the Bank has processes and procedures to manage its exposure to operational risk minimising the probability of an operational risk crystallising into an event, and the impact of its effect if it does.
-JIB's operational risk management framework is characterized by the following key elements:
+JlB's operational risk management framework is characterized by the following key elements:

 - Risk and control identification

-- Risk and control assessments

 - Risk mitigation

 - Control remediation

 - Risk management process

 - Risk monitoring

-- Risk reporting
+- Risk reporting.